Unusual Cancers of Childhood (PDQ®): Treatment - Patient Information [NCI] - Unusual Cancers of the Head and Neck

 The risk of thyroid cancer is increased by being exposed to radiation and by certain genetic syndromes, such as multiple endocrine neoplasia (MEN) type 2A syndrome or multiple endocrine neoplasia (MEN) type 2B syndrome.
 See the Multiple Endocrine Neoplasia Syndromes and Carney Complex section of this summary for more information.

-Thyroid tumors may cause any of the following symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+Thyroid tumors may cause any of the following signs and symptoms.
+Check with your child's doctor if your child has any of the following:

 - A lump in the neck or near the collarbone.